joric/oneliners/README.md

 ### Operators

-These operators are available by default from the included "operator" module.
+These operators are available from the "operator" module that is included by default.

 Operation            |Syntax             |Function
 ---------------------|-------------------|-----------------------------------